tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 .. warning::

-    Code flow should not be used in public facing application only service to service.
+    Code flow should not be used in public facing application (for example mobile apps) only service to service.
+    If you intend to use code flow with public facing application please consider using `proof key for code exchange <https://auth0.com/docs/flows/authorization-code-flow-with-proof-key-for-code-exchange-pkce>`_.

 This flow should be used for applications that can store refresh tokens and periodically exchange them for access tokens after they expire.
 One time interaction with the user is needed to obtain the refresh token.
 Next, the refresh token can be used to automatically obtain the next refresh tokens and access tokens.